NEAL CONAN, HOST:

 CONAN: There's only one Al Franken.
-So David Scully also - this could be a three T-shirt day because we have another email answer.
+So David Scully will also - this could be a three T-shirt day because we have another email answer.
 This is from John(ph).
 He says Harry Reid, the Senate majority leader.

-CONAN: OK, so three winners today who will be getting Political Junkie T-shirts and no-prize buttons.
+CONAN: OK, so three winners today will be getting Political Junkie T-shirts and no-prize buttons.
 In the meantime, Ken, there's some more news.
 We were talking about gay marriage.
 Abortion is very much in the news in North Dakota, which has just passed a series of abortion laws practically begging for federal courts to intervene.

 RUDIN: Well yes, what North Dakota just did is the most restrictive abortion law in the country.
-They say basically six weeks after a woman's menstrual period that you cannot have an abortion after that.
+They say basically six weeks after a woman's menstrual period, that you cannot have an abortion after that.
 I guess it's the heartbeat bill, they call it the heartbeat bill.